 If not, then you can read all about them in my ultimate guide to using Pinterest group boards.

 Another option that works in a similar way to group boards are Tailwind Tribes.
 In my opinion, Tribes are an absolute must for every new blogger out there.

 In this tutorial, I will show you how to use Tailwind Tribes to promote your pins in just a few minutes every other day.
 I think I probably spend less than 20 minutes a week on tribes and get a fantastic return on investment.

-While my results from using Tailwind and Tailwind Tribes are personal, Tailwind also publishes the Typical Results of Tailwind for Pinterest Members every year, so you can see exactly what the average growth rate looks like for their members and I think you will agree that it is quite impressive.
+While my results from using Tailwind and Tailwind Communities are personal, Tailwind also publishes the Typical Results of Tailwind for Pinterest Members every year, so you can see exactly what the average growth rate looks like for their members and I think you will agree that it is quite impressive.

 Why I Love Tailwind Communities

 One of the downsides of Pinterest group boards is that big, established group boards are often closed to contributors.

-Tailwind Tribes offers a way for you to showcase your pins to more bloggers that, hopefully, will share your pin to their group or personal boards.
+Tailwind Communities offers a way for you to showcase your pins to more bloggers that, hopefully, will share your pin to their group or personal boards.

-I find Tribes to be more inclusive to new bloggers than group boards.
+I find communities to be more inclusive to new bloggers than group boards.
 I also think they are a great way to get your pins shared by larger bloggers who have popular boards on Pinterest.